Q&A: Why do we need order management systems?

-In one sentence: what is an order management system (OMS)?
+What is an order management system (OMS)?

-Software that enables you to optimize shipment orders with increased visibility and reduced cost.
+Briefly, an OMS is a software that enables you to optimize shipment orders with increased visibility and reduced cost.

 How does growing supply chain size and complexity (e.g., multi-brand/multi-location shipments, in-store fulfillment, etc.) impact what logistics providers need from an OMS?
 In relation, how does our technology build resilience from supply chain disruptions?

 Digitalization is the best way to handle business expansion which is reflected in size, volume, and complexity.
-Being part of the first mile solution, an OMS kicks everything off by transforming all necessary information into electronic data and providing visibility for other modules.
+Being part of the first-mile solution, an OMS kicks everything off by transforming all necessary information into electronic data and providing visibility for other modules.
 This is a fundamental first step to making a supply chain more efficient and cost-effective.
 More importantly, an OMS should support order creation both offline and online to cater to poor connectivity–you should not have to have the system online 24/7 to create orders.

 Our shipment tracking ID format supports sorting without the need to pull in parcel data from the network.
 This not just reduces network loads, but also improves system flexibility and performance.

 Data auto-population is one key feature: the user should not have to key in all required information one field at a time.
 An OMS should be smart enough to give suggestions or auto-populate info from existing data based on input.
-This reduces time cost and improves information accuracy.
+This reduces time costs and improves information accuracy.

 Another key feature is business intelligence.
 Data mining is one of the biggest benefits of digitalization.
-Fragmented information can be turned into reports that help users or business owners realize positive impact on business operations.
+Fragmented information can be turned into reports that help users or business owners realize a positive impact on business operations.
 Using real-time dashboards and analytics, you can react without the need for technical expertise, and seize opportunities or prevent problems before they happen.